Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 Delegate Assembly Revision Dates: 9/20-21/2013, 9/23-24/2016

-Local/Regional Fund: This is funded by local dues collected, less expenses, to provide for local activities.
-Locals will be funded each pay period based on collected dues at a rate of $.94 per member and $.80 per fee payer.
+- Local/Regional Fund: This is funded by local dues collected, less expenses, to provide for local activities.
+Locals will be funded each pay period based on collected dues at a rate of $1.25 per member.

-Local Supplementals: Locals with 200 or less MAPE represented employees shall have funds replenished monthly with $1000 if their balance falls below $1000.
+- Local Supplementals: Locals with 200 or less MAPE represented employees shall have funds replenished monthly with $1000 if their balance falls below $1000.
 Money will be used for operations of the Local in providing services to their members.
-A budget supplement may also be obtained by any local through a request to and approval by the Finance Committee and the Board of Directors.
+A budget supplement may also be obtained by any local through a request to and approval by the Board of Directors' Finance Workgroup and the Board of Directors.

 Board of Directors Revision Date: 5/6/2010, 7/19/2013